rjsf-team/react-jsonschema-form/README.md

 ### Field labels

 Field labels are rendered by default.
-Labels may be omitted by setting the `label` option to `false` from `ui:options` uiSchema directive.
+Labels may be omitted by setting the `label` option to `false` in the `ui:options` uiSchema directive.

 ```jsx
 const schema = {type: "string"};